-Our summer intern Katie Gast showed us how many applications there are for the finished product -- from necklaces to give as gifts to garlands for a tree or mantel.
+An easy and fun craft, finger-knitting makes for a great way to busy the hands while quieting the mind.
+Contributor Katie Gast explains the many applications there are for the finished product—from necklaces to give as gifts to garlands for a tree or mantel.

-Slip the end of a ball of yarn between your thumb and index finger.
-Pinch to anchor the yarn as you knit.
-Then loop the yarn around your pinkie and weave it through your fingers.
+Slip the end of a ball of yarn between your thumb and index finger, pinching to anchor the yarn as you knit.
+Then loop the yarn around your pinkie finger and weave it through your fingers.

 Loop the yarn around your index finger completely, and weave it toward your pinkie.